Welcome to today's edition of the Rush 24-7 podcast.

 He would never say that to the gay and lesbian community who really pushed him on don't ask, don't tell, or even in a speech to APAC, he would never say to the Jewish community, stop complaining about Israel.

-So I don't know who he was talking to, because we're certainly not complaining.
+So I don't know who he was talking to because we're certainly not complaining.

-We are working You are complaining, and he was talking to you, Maxine, and you know it.
+You are complaining, and he was talking to you, Maxine, and you know it.

-She said, Reverend uh Jackson, uh what do you think needs to happen to create more jobs for the African American group specifically, and then also uh well for the African American group, period, a 17% unemployment.
+She said, Reverend Jackson, what do you think needs to happen to create more jobs for the African-American group specifically?

 What do you think needs to be done out there, Reverend Jackson?

-People on welfare on the car.
+People on welfare can't own the car.

 They don't have public transportation to where the jobs are, then they're resegregated and locked into poverty.